konturio/geocint-runner/DOCUMENTATION.md

 During the installation of the geocint pipeline the next folder will be created in your working directory:

-- [public_html] - any public html that you want to share (use standard nginx logs to get information)
+- [public_html] - any public html that you want to share.
+Usually geocint web-dashboard and make logs should be exposed to web.
+This is done automatically during installation.
+To get access information please use standard nginx logs.

 In general case geocint folder includes the next files and folders :
 - [scripts/Makefile](scripts/Makefile) - makefile for geocint installation